quat1024/incorporeal-3/README.md

 * The funny
 * natural redstone circuitry
 * ender soul core, kind of??
+* the datapack and lexicon (cut paste from 1.16 for now)

 ## Things left to port

 * potion soul core
 * ticket conjurer (item, chat mixin, overlay)
 * rod of the fractured space (item, entity) (remember the botania rods tag)
-* the datapack and lexicon, probably to be cut and paste from 1.16
 * redstone root plant
   * maybe change natural circuits to be stonecut from redstone roots instead of dropping
 * Redo ender soulcores a little bit.
 It also needs to correctly drain mana.
 This will need some work i think